williambertrand/flask-starter/README.md

 [ ] TODO

 ## Deploying
-- This section depending on your deployment...
+- This api can be easily deployed using Heroku or AWS Elastic Beanstalk.

 ## DB Starting from Scratch